benstev/nodepi_teleinfo/README.md

 ### topics
 2 topics need to be configured:
 * "topic"

 to collect the real-time readings (approx. 1 per second)
 * "summary_topic"

-to collect the 1 averages readings on a slower (configurable) pace
+to collect the averaged readings on a slower (configurable) pace

 ### teleinfo fields
 * raw values